 Sleeping in an icy room is no piece of cake but don’t let it discourage you from trying this once in a lifetime experience.
 When will you ever get a second chance?

 How cold do you feel?

 The beds at the ice hotel are crafted of ice, unsurprisingly, but you are not sleeping on the ice itself.
 Inside the ice bed frames, there is a mattress similar to the one you have at home.
 And you are given polar sleeping bags to sleep in.
 They are said to keep you safe at temperatures as low as -30.
 Of course, that doesn’t mean a warm, cozy night’s sleep at those temperatures, it just means that you survive.
 But don’t worry, it never gets so cold inside the hotel anyways.
-Snow is actually very conductive, so even though the cold reaches as much as -20 or -30 degrees outside, the temperature inside remains a relatively toasty -5 to -1 degrees.
+Snow is actually very conductive, so even though the cold reaches as low as -20 or -30 degrees outside, the temperature inside remains a relatively toasty -5 to -1 degrees.